nutanixdev/php-categories/README.md

   php ./categories.php
   ```

+**Note**: This script was developed on a Linux system.
+Occurrences of `\n` that indicate a newline/carriage return may need to be adjusted on OS X and Windows systems.

 ## Additional Info

 This script does not require a verified SSL connection to Prism Central.
 If you have configured Prism Central with a valid SSL certificate and require SSL certificate verification in your environment, please change all occurrences of this: